 Direct Install, offered through the Clean Energy Office of the NJ Board of Public Utilities (BPU), is a turnkey solution that makes it easy and affordable to upgrade to high efficiency equipment.
 The program pays up to 80% of retrofit costs, dramatically improving your payback on the project for eligible facilities.

-Honeywell has identified all of the buildings are eligible for the Direct Install program and are part of the LED Lighting Solution.
+Honeywell has identified the following schools are eligible for the Direct Install program and are part of the LED Lighting Solution.